proxytranslation/user-docs/dashboard/menu/discovery.md

 **Search bar** When the page list gets too long to scroll through manually, you can use the Search Bar to look up any path names that match your query.
-This is a forward-Search (regexp is not supported in the Page list).
+This is a forward-search (note that regexen are not supported in the Page list).

 ### Resources